cesarsotovalero/cesarsotovalero.github.io/_posts/2021-07-31-hermit-programmers-are-dead.md

     </figcaption>
 </figure>

-# The good old days
+# The Good Old Days

 In the past, it was rare to find people who understood how these big old computers of the last century were working.
 Even more challenging was finding who could program those computers to solve real-world problems.